MikaelKasunic/Project-one/README.md

 # Crossfit X Town

 Crossfit X Town is a site to present our workout facillity and all information needed to get started with Crossfit.
 You can purchase a membership, sign up for a try-out session or just read about Crossfit in general.
-Crossfit its beneficial for every person and we gladly introduce our visitors to this platform.
+Crossfit its beneficial for every person and we gladly introduce our users to this platform.

 ![Responsice Mockup](https://github.com/MikaelKasunic/Project-one/blob/8b8b9c90c250db97a62fa68b42225099e97d4302/assets/images/ami.jpg)